streamich/nano-css/docs/Installation.md

 The `create()` function accepts an options object with the following keys:

 - `pfx` &mdash; optional, string, prefix to add to all generated class and animation names.
-- `h` &mdash; optional, hyperscript function of you virtual DOM library.
-Only necessary if you are using addon that requires it.
+- `h` &mdash; optional, hyperscript function of your virtual DOM library.
+Only necessary if you are using addons that require it.

 ```js